codegouvfr/codegouvfr-sources/resources/public/md/about.en.md

 <div class="fr-highlight">
-  <p>If you are a French public agency and want to add new source code repositories, please <a href="mailto:logiciels-libres@data.gouv.fr">send us an email</a>.
+  <p>If you are a French public agency and want to add new source code repositories, please <a href="mailto:contact@code.gouv.fr">send us an email</a>.
   </p>
 </div>